 My problem is, that I look at all of those sites and I want to refactor and rebuild.
 Constantly improve and make things better.
 However, I can't do that to so many sites.
 So really, it's a blessing that they're no longer there.

 Anyway - I think you may know a little more about me, as this page suggests.
-If you want to get in touch, you can click my name at the top of this page - or just tweet me.
+If you want to get in touch, you can just tweet me.
 I'm @MadMikeyB on Twitter.

 Thanks for reading!